← Back to Articles

 3. Composition: What you eat (protein, fat, carbs)

-Traditional diets focus on #2 and #3.
-Strategic fasting focuses on #1.
+Traditional diets focus on volume and composition.
+Strategic fasting focuses on timing.

 The key insight: Timing alone—independent of calories or macros—produces metabolic benefits.
-This is because your body's metabolic machinery operates on circadian rhythms.
-Eating at the wrong time (late at night) or constantly (no fasting window) dysregulates these rhythms.
+Your body's metabolic machinery operates on circadian rhythms.
+Eating at wrong times (late night) or constantly (no fasting window) dysregulates these rhythms.

 The Mechanisms: Why Fasting Works